MattGrayYes/livephotomv/readme.md

-#Live Photo Mover
+# Live Photo Mover
 iPhones now take a video every time you take a photo.
 It's hard to tell the difference between normal videos and these "live photos" when importing.
 This script chucks them in a different folder.
 Probably.

-#Usage

-livephotomv.sh -o <directory to move live photos to> <input files ...>

-eg. livephoto.sh -o ./livephotos/ ./*

-Normal videos and live photo videos seem to differ in EXIF.
-Live photos seem to have the ContentIdentifier tag, and normal vids don't.
+Looking at two files, I found a difference in the EXIF data.
+Live photos seem to have the ContentIdentifier tag set, and normal videos don't.

-This requires exiftool to be installed
-I've only used this once, good luck
+This script requires exiftool to be installed, and I've only used it once, so good luck!

+# Usage
+`livephotomv.sh -o <directory to move live photos to> <input files ...>` For example: `livephoto.sh -o ./livephotos/ ./*`